gered/clj-jtwig/README.md

 | trim | Strips whitespace (or other characters) from the beginning and end of a string.
 | upper | Converts a value to uppercase.
 | url_encode | Percent encodes a given string as URL segment or an array as query string.

+## Caching

+Jtwig provides support for compiling templates so that subsequent renders can be performed faster. clj-jtwig builds on this support by providing a very simple caching mechanism when rendering templates from files.
+Template files are compiled the first time they are rendered and then the compiled result cached.
+From then on, each time that same template file is rendered, the source file on disk is checked to see if it has been modified since it was last cached, and if so we re-load, compile and cache it before rendering it again.

+Caching is turned on by default, but can be turned off if necessary via `clj-jtwig.core/toggle-compiled-template-caching!`.

+An important thing to be aware of when using templates that extend others, or include others is that only the template who's filename is passed to one of the render functions is checked to see if it has been updated.
+If your templates include other template files but those included files are never directly rendered themselves, then they will not get recompiled and cached unless the parent template is updated as well.
+This can be a problem during development of an application, so you may want to turn caching off during development.

 ## License